thehalb/thehalb2.github.io/content/authors/halbritter/_index.md

 ---
 Theresa Halbritter is a student research assistant at the CoMind Lab, where she contributes to ongoing research in psychology.
 She is pursuing a Master’s degree in Psychology at the University of Bern, specializing in cognitive psychology, perception, and research methods.
 As part of her studies, she is currently conducting her Master’s thesis in cognitive neuroscience at the University Hospital of Old Age Psychiatry and Psychotherapy (UPD).

 She earned her Bachelor's degree in Psychology from the University of Graz in Austria, where she wrote her thesis on trust in artificial intelligence.
-Her research interests focus on the neural basis of cognitive functions such as memory and decision-making.
+Her research interests focus on cognitive functions such as memory and decision-making and their neuronal basis.